Loading...

 At the beginning of the experiment, a soil sample was taken next to each log, dried and stored, and a log slice was cut and stored.

-BEL-FFD-HZG II (since 2017) Hofrichter, Kellner (TU Dresden, International Institute Zittau)
+BEL-FFD-HZG since 2014 Hofrichter, Kellner (TU Dresden, International Gratuate School Zittau)

 Buscot (Helmholtz Centre For Environmental Research Halle)